rax-incubate/gcp-image-processing-example-app/Readme.md

 This tutorial focuses on the use GCP's AI services to do following

  - Extract Text from a large array of comic strips.
-We will focus on[Calvin and Hobbes](https://en.wikipedia.org/wiki/Calvin_and_Hobbes) for this example but this could be any comic strip.
+We will focus on [Calvin and Hobbes](https://en.wikipedia.org/wiki/Calvin_and_Hobbes) for this example but this could be any comic strip.

  - Analyse syntax of the extracted text.
 In case of syntax, we mean words and use the automated parts of speech extraction in GCP's natural language processing